AlanLiuF/AlanLiuF/README.md

-- 👋 Hi there, my name is Fengzhe (Alan) Liu
+- 👋 Hi there, my name is Fengzhe (Alan) Liu.
-- 👀 I am a graduate student from Columbia University and I am passionate about the intersection of computer science and finance
+- 👀 I am a graduate student from Columbia University and I am passionate about the intersection of computer science and finance.
+Currently look for internship as software developer in New York.
 - 📫 How to reach me:
 - Email: fl2635@columbia.edu
 - Phone: (+1)9175208876
-- Wechat: LF20000217

 <!---
 AlanLiuF/AlanLiuF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.